jigarius/phpake/README.md

 # Phpake

 Phpake is a make-like utility built for PHP.
-It is pronounced *fake* because the second *p* is silent just like the word *elephpant*.
+It is pronounced *fake* because the second *p* is silent just like the second `p` in the word *elephpant*.

-I've always found writing a `Makefile` quite challenging because its syntax is similar to the shell syntax, but it is very different at the same time.
+I've always found writing a `Makefile` quite challenging because the syntax is similar to the shell syntax, but quite different at the same time.
-When I'm working on Ruby, I use `rake` and it was awesome because it uses Ruby syntax.
-But when I work on PHP, I often miss having a similar tool that is easy to install, easy to use, and allows full-fledged PHP syntax.
+When I'm working with Ruby, I use `rake` and it's awesome because it uses Ruby syntax.
+When I work with PHP, I often miss having a similar tool that is easy to install, easy to use, and allows full-fledged PHP syntax.
 Thus, Phpake was born.